Sing what you want to play; create your personal play-along soundtrack.

 Balance your limbs like you walk – with an even gate, not like you have a sore foot.

-Wind players strive for a beautiful tone, then alter the sound with articulation and tone variation.
 First, create a full, natural sound on all percussion instruments.

 Make sure you are listening to other musicians – not just yourself.